-See the Incorporated Documents for additional information concerning FHFA's strategic plan.
+See the Incorporated Documents for additional information concerning FHFA's strategic plan and legislative developments.

-We are focused on the following primary business objectives: (a) providing credit availability for mortgages and maintaining foreclosure prevention activities; (b) minimizing our credit losses; (c) developing mortgage market enhancements in support of a new infrastructure for the secondary mortgage market; (d) maintaining sound credit quality on the loans we purchase or guarantee; (e) contracting the dominant presence of the government sponsored enterprises in the marketplace; and (f) strengthening our infrastructure and improving overall efficiency while also focusing on retention of key employees.
+We are focused on the following primary business objectives: (a) providing credit availability for mortgages and maintaining foreclosure prevention activities; (b) minimizing our credit losses; (c) developing mortgage market enhancements in support of a new infrastructure for the secondary mortgage market; (d) maintaining sound credit quality on the loans we purchase or guarantee; (e) contracting the dominant presence of the government sponsored enterprises in the marketplace; and (f) strengthening our infrastructure and improving overall efficiency.